Top 10 Traditional Foods to Serve During Isra’ and Mi’raj Night

 TOP 10: Maqluba

-Maqluba, Top 10 Traditional Foods To Serve During Isra' And Mi'Raj Night
+Maqluba, Top 10 Traditional Foods to Serve During Isra' and Mi'raj Night

 Image Source: NY Times